Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 ### date: June 6, 2023
 - worked on overlapping of ghosts, but not entirely functional

+### date: June 7, 2023
+- no work done

+### date: June 8, 2023
+- no work done

+### date: June 9, 2023
+- no work done

+### date: June 10, 2023
+- scrapped the overlapping fix
+- fixed ghosts just staying still when they were unable to movement
+- redesigned our UI for the final result

+### date: June 11, 2023

 ## GROUP MEMBER 2: Arlette Duran